amcintosh/freshbooks-python-sdk/README.md

 ##### Includes

-To include additional relationships, sub-resources, or data in a list or get response, a `IncludesBuilder` can be constructed.
+To include additional relationships, sub-resources, or data in a response an `IncludesBuilder` can be constructed.

 ```python